nuttycom/aftok/README.md

 deal of distortion.
-In the standard model, it is in the interest of every corporation to pay less (on average) for its employees' work than the value that they generate, so that the remaining profits may accrue to the corporate body itself, and its principle officers.
+In the standard model, it is in the interest of every corporation to pay less (on average) for its employees' work than the value that they generate, so that the remaining profits may accrue to the corporate body itself, and its principal officers.

 An aftok is a new, experimental company structure that proposes a different approach.